 He continues speaking, but my brain no longer processes his words.
 I’m well aware that tonight he is working on yet more songs—hence my outing with Donovan.

 “She’ll be late.
-I’m dragging her to House of Pies after.
+I’m dragging her to House of Pies after the movie.
 If I get a night away from Anna’s lack of cooking, I’m taking full advantage.”

 “Really?”
 I ask.
 “You want to go to Canter’s then House of Pies?
 Are we hitting the chubby person’s historical route of LA tonight?”